ibaraness/webpack-tutorial/basic-setting.md

 $ npm init
 ```
 When npm will ask you for a name, you can enter any url friendly name like 'webpack-project' or so.
-press enter for the rest of options npm gives you.
+Press the 'enter' key for the rest of the options npm asks you about.
 When you're done you should have a **package.json** file on the folder.

 Now, it's time to install Webpack and add it to our development dependencies